 It bears repeating just the stark contrast between the interest rates on a personal line of credit versus a home equity line of credit.
 Generally, you’ll be dealing with higher rates when you apply for a line of credit.

 By contrast, rates on HELOCs have hovered around 5.6% in recent months, according to Bankrate’s weekly survey of rates across the nation.
 To see the latest rates, click here.

 In addition, interest payments on HELOCs generally are tax-deductible.
 That is not the case with a personal line of credit.

 Convenience, other advantages

 Still, personal lines of credit do have advantages.
 Many are tied to a checking account and also provide overdraft protection.
 People who are approved for a personal line of credit often can access the money within a day or two.

-And although personal lines of credit may have higher rates than HELOCs, the interest rates on personal lines of credit are usually much lower than a credit card cash advance or a payday loan.
+And although a personal line of credit may have higher rates than a HELOC, the interest rates on personal lines of credit (PLOC) are usually much lower than a credit card cash advance or a payday loan.